PX4/PX4-Autopilot/nuttx/README.txt

   tiny setup.exe program and it does the real, internet installation for you.

+     NOTE: NuttX can also be installed and built on a native Windows system, but with some loss of tool functionality (see the discussion "Native Windows Build" below).

   Some Cygwin installation tips:

   1. Install at C:\cygwin